Meet AML Compliance

 Who is Impacted?

 AML regulations require financial institutions issuing credit or allowing customers to open accounts to complete due-diligence procedures to ensure they are not aiding in money laundering activities.
-It’s up to financial institutions that issue credit or allow customers to open accounts to investigate customers to ensure they are not taking part in a money laundering scheme.
+It’s up to financial institutions that issue credit or allow customers to open accounts to practice enhanced due diligence, verifying that customers to ensure they are not taking part in a money laundering scheme.
 They must verify where large sums of money originated, monitor suspicious activities and report material cash transactions.

 AML Compliance and Your Online Identity Verification Process